ChileBob/yeclite/README.md

 - While all the keys and transaction detection happens on the client, the server can learn what blocks contain your shielded transactions.
 - The server also learns other metadata about you like your ip address etc...
-- Also remember that t-addresses don't provide any privacy protection.
+- Also remember that s-addresses don't provide any privacy protection.

 ### Note Management